tarantool/doc/doc/reference/tt_cli/index.rst

 Tarantool-based applications.
 It covers a wide range of tasks -- from installing a specific Tarantool version to managing remote instances and developing applications.

-``tt`` is going to become a single tool for working with Tarantool from the command line and replace :doc:`tarantoolctl </reference/tarantoolctl>` and :doc:`Cartridge CLI </book/cartridge/cartridge_cli/index>` in the future.
+A multi-purpose tool for working with Tarantool from the command line , ``tt`` is a potential replacement for :doc:`tarantoolctl </reference/tarantoolctl>` and :doc:`Cartridge CLI </book/cartridge/cartridge_cli/index>`.

 .. warning::

-    ``tt`` is currently in the early development stage.
+    As of Tarantool 2.10, ``tt`` is in the early development stage.
 It includes only basic functionality and may be unstable.
 We don't recommend using it in production environments.
 Check out the list  of :doc:`supported commands <commands>`.